-The Worksites Wellness Section (WWS) provides technical assistance and guidance in worksite interventions to promote health.
-This section is a resource for identifying trends and best practices in worksite wellness as well as for developing community and organization level worksite programs, systems, and procedures.
+One of the focus areas of the Healthy Communities Domain is in worksites wellness which provides technical assistance and guidance in worksite interventions to promote health.
+This area is a resource for identifying trends and best practices in worksite wellness as well as for developing community and organization level worksite programs, systems, and procedures.

 Arkansas Healthy Employee Lifestyle Program (AHELP)